Improved Smoothed Analysis of Multiobjective Optimization: Non-zero-preserving Perturbations

 As motivated above, the call \Witness{V, J, A, B, u} can be executed without the full knowledge of~$V_J$.
-To formalize this, we introduce matrices~$Q_k$ that describe the linear combinations of~$V^k_J$ we have to know:
+To formalize this, we introduce matrices~$Q_k$ that describe the linear combinations of~$V^k_J$ that suffice to be known: